Bradley-D/woocommerce-unit-of-measure/readme.txt

 Hard to say really, so many themes to test so little time.

 == Changelog ==

+= 2.1 =
+* Added conditional to determine product type
+* Removed conditional for uom pro...oh it is still on the way

 = 2.0 =
 * Tested on WordPress v4.9.5